major-segfault/khalilstemmler-website-2019/src/pages/blogs/thoughts/brutalist-websites.md

 The album has had a lasting impact, with artists such as the [Sonic Youth](https://en.wikipedia.org/wiki/Sonic_Youth) and [Nick Cave](https://en.wikipedia.org/wiki/Nick_Cave) citing the album as an influence on their work.

 <iframe width="100%" height="350px" src="https://www.youtube.com/embed/BUC2GmzJpGY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+<p class="caption">Nick Cave would go on to create "The Birthday Party", one of the most influential post-punk bands of the 70s and early 80s.</p>

+Watch Sonic Youth perform _"The Burning Spear"_ live below.
+Guitarist, Thurson Moore wedges a drumstick inbetween the fret and strings of his guitar and uses another drumstick to get some novel sounds out of the instrument.

+<iframe width="100%" height="350px" src="https://www.youtube.com/embed/c1YVPanmh0Q?start=16" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+<p class="caption">Sonic Youth performing "The Burning Spear", the first SY song ever written.</p>

 The Pop Group might not be where discordant music started, but for what I spend most of my time listening to, it very well might as well be.